-This ultimate guide to cybersecurity for small businesses will walk you through the essential steps and strategies to protect your business from cyber threats, help you understand the risks involved, and ensure you are well-equipped to defend your company’s digital assets.
+This cybersecurity guide for small businesses outlines necessary protection steps and strategies to guard against cyber threats while teaching you how to understand risks and defend your company’s digital assets.

 Why Cybersecurity is Crucial for Small Businesses